 Okay, so celery takes a little longer, but it does grow, and we’ve begun clipping the green tips of the growing celery—microgreens style—and adding them to salads.
 Same thing with lettuce.
 Buy a few heads of your favorite organic lettuce from the grocer.
 Separate out the bottom stem and place the base in a bowl of water.
 In just days, fresh green leaves are growing.

-If growing a desk garden isn’t practical for you because you just don’t have enough space, then at least get a plant or some flowers to bring life, beauty and vitality to your workspace.
-These days with so much more digital storage, some of that desktop and drawer space can be freed up to for more than papers and chocolates. 😉
+If growing a desk garden isn’t practical for you because you just don’t have enough space, then at least get a plant or some flowers to bring life, beauty and vitality to your home and workspace.
+These days with so much more digital storage, some of that desktop and drawer space can be freed up to for more than papers and chocolates! 😉

-Grow some mint, basil or longevity spinach and nibble on a snippet each day for an amazin burst of flavor and nutrition.
-These kinds of natural foods actually reduce your cravings for junk food.
+Grow some mint, basil or longevity spinach and nibble on a snippet each day for an amazing burst of flavor and nutrition.
+These kinds of natural foods and herbs actually reduce cravings for junk food.
+Whether I’m in the garden or inside around our plants, every day I take snippets of herbs as natural vitamins and a bite of immunity boosters.

 Vibrantly healthy foods reduce cravings for junk food.